--Call 740-233-1934 or send us a message to learn more about how to get involved the efforts to advocate for and protect the Ohio Valley.
+-Call 740-738-3124 or send us a message to learn more about how to get involved the efforts to advocate for and protect the Ohio Valley.
 We welcome any and all ideas.
-We could use help with things like door-knocking and phone calling.
-You do not need to be an expert.
+Things like door-knocking and phone calling.

 -Voice your concerns to your local elected officials- attend your local city council meeting or attend a Belmont Co. commissioner meeting.
 Regular meetings will be held on Wednesdays at 9:00 a.m. until adjournment at the Belmont County Courthouse, 101 W. Main St., St. Clairsville, Ohio 43950.
 Please contact the Clerk of the Commissioners at 740-699-2155 for placement on the agenda at least 48 hours in advance.

--Sign our petition.
+-Sign the petition.
 See link on home page.

 -Write an Op-Ed or Letter to the Editor and send it to your local newspaper.
-We can help you with that if you need the resources!
+There are people who can help with that if assistance is needed.

 -Attend your local city council meeting and let them know how you feel about the proposed petrochemical build-out.
 The more places we speak up, the better!